Top Three Exercises for Women of Childbearing Age

 3. POSTURE OF POWER

-Exercise should never increase or worsen pain.
-If you are unable to do any of these exercises without pain or if your pain does not improve, you should seek the help of a physical therapist who specializes in the pelvis.
-At Healthy Core, we provide one-on-one manual therapy to address pelvic alignment, adhesions and muscle tension that contributes to SI joint or pelvic girdle dysfunction.
-Often the hip joint is tight and the sacrum or pelvic bone is rotated, which can make one leg appear longer.
-Ice and anti-inflammatories can be helpful to reduce discomfort.
-This is a treatable condition and can be managed for pain-free living.
+Exercise should not increase or worsen pain.
+If you are unable to do any of these exercises without pain, you should seek the help of a physical therapist who specializes in the pelvis.
+At Healthy Core, we provide one-on-one manual therapy to address pelvic alignment, adhesions and muscle tension that contributes to back pain, hip pain or pelvic girdle dysfunction.
+Contact us at (330)528-0034 to talk with one of our pelvic floor experts and learn how you can get back to pain-free living.

 Lee L-J, Lee D. 2011.
 Chapter 7: Clinical Practice - The Reality For Clinicians.
 The Pelvic Girdle, 4th edition.
 Elsevier, Edinburgh.